igrigorik/http-client-hints/draft.md

 # The RW Client Hint

-The "RW" header field indicates the client's current Resource Width (RW), the display width of the requested resource in density independent pixels on the device.
+The "RW" header field indicates the client's current Resource Width (RW) in density independent pixels on the device, which is either the display width of the requested resource (e.g. display width of an image), or the layout viewport width if the resource does not have a display width (e.g. a non-image asset).

 ~~~
   RW = 1*DIGIT